neko-js/Clean-Browser/README.md

 * Go to Settings > About Firefox Nightly > Tap the logo five times
 * Go to Settings > Custom Add-on Collection
 * Enter `12599599` and `MyAddons` (the collection mentioned above).
 Application will restart.
-* Go to Settings > Add-ons to install at least "uBlock Origin" and "I still don't care about cookies"
+* Go to Settings > Add-ons to install at least "uBlock Origin" and "I still don't care about cookies".

 ## FAQ